Schafberg Railway: History

 A total of three locomotives were originally ordered to work the railway, the last of which being delivered during 1894.
 In addition to the railway itself, further supporting projects were undertaken around this time; the line's summit lacked most amenities for passengers until after the turn of the century.
 Roughly one decade following the railway's opening, an adjacent hotel was constructed with numerous facilities for visitors.
-The hotel complex was further expanded by its owner, the Austrian State Railways, shortly after the Second World War's conclusion, and it remains an active and popular stop through to the present day.
+The hotel complex was further expanded by its owner, ÖBB, shortly after the conclusion of World War II, and it remains an active and popular stop through to the present day.

-During 1932, ownership of the Schafberg Railway was transferred to Österreichisches Verkehrsbüro, which was subsequently taken over by Deutsche Reichsbahn six years later.
-In the aftermath of the Second World War, the line came under the control of Austrian Federal Railways (ÖBB).
-Presently, while the railway is owned by ÖBB, it is operated by the local company SchafbergBahn und Wolfgangsee Schifffahrt (SLB), part of the Salzburg AG group, which also operates the shipping on the adjacent Wolfgangsee lake.
+During 1932, ownership of the Schafberg Railway was transferred to Osterreichisches Verkehrsbüro, which was subsequently taken over by Deutsche Reichsbahn six years later.
+In the aftermath of World War I, the line came under the control of ÖBB.
+In 2006 it was purchased by the City of Salzburg.